izzarkan/main-repo/README.md

 I simply disabled the projects, why?
 I'm going to make a separate repository for my projects.
 Although the Anchor Tag is still there.

+## Log 6 - 1 October 2025

+Archived this repo, since I'm making a new one.

 That's all, thanks.